puzzle/jenkins-techlab/labs/11_shared_libs.md

 directive.
 Note that ``channel`` is still optional and defaults to the channel in the Rocket.Chat plugin configuration.

-Lab 12.3: Use Shared Library (Scripted Syntax)
+Lab 11.3: Use Shared Library (Scripted Syntax)
 ----------------------------------------------

-Simplify our scripted pipeline from the last lab analogously.The step also allows provide a different channel
+Simplify our scripted pipeline from the last lab analogously.

-Lab 12.4: Additional Shared Library Capabilities
+Lab 11.4: Additional Shared Library Capabilities
 ------------------------------------------------

 In this lab we used folder-level shared libraries to avoid conflicts between